-As CEO, Mr. Messina received organizational performance funding equivalent to the Corporate Scorecard results, or 75.6%, and he received an individual performance multiplier of 110%, with key accomplishments described below.
+As CEO, Mr. Messina received organizational performance funding equivalent to the Corporate Scorecard results, or 100.3%, and he received an individual performance multiplier of 105%, with key accomplishments described below.

-- Built and managed a balanced and diversified business model that drove profitability through a continued focus on servicing and acting with agility to re-size originations to a rapidly changing market. - Integrated forward and reverse functions across servicing, originations and capital markets organizations, eliminating redundancies and obtaining additional synergies. - Maintained industry-leading servicing operations and cost performance with a scalable, cloud-based platform, and exceeded all customer satisfaction objectives through technology interfaces and proactive outreach. - Led an engaged and productive workforce despite reducing global headcount by approximately 15%, maintaining relatively flat attrition and meeting or exceeding commitments to support diversity and inclusion. - Diversified investor and shareholder relationships which optimized capital and helped increase book value 17% year over year.
+- Built and managed a balanced and diversified business model that drove profitability through a continued focus on servicing and acting with agility to re-size originations to a rapidly changing market. - Drove prudent growth adapted for the current environment, including expanding our MSR capital partners and related subservicing opportunities and focusing on higher margin originations products. - Maintained industry-leading servicing operations and cost performance by maintaining continuous cost improvement discipline and optimizing technology and global operations, and exceeded all customer satisfaction objectives through technology interfaces and proactive outreach. - Allocated capital to deliver value for shareholders by optimizing liquidity, diversifying capital sources, including expanding the multi-investor partnership model to fund new MSR originations. - Led an engaged and productive workforce despite reducing global headcount by approximately 15%, maintaining relatively flat attrition and meeting or exceeding commitments to support diversity and inclusion.